Housing Affordability Code Task Force

 The City Council expects that the Housing Affordability Code Task Force will gather and incorporate into its recommendations feedback from persons in the single-unit and multi-unit home building and residential subdivision industry, including others not named to the committee.
 It is further the expectation of City Council that the Task Force will first establish metrics for which success can and should be measured from the outcomes of their work, including but not limited to those changes that will directly and demonstrably result in housing becoming more affordable.

 In furtherance of that strategy, in particular, and the Housing Strategy in general, local housing stakeholders, including non-profit service providers, market-rate and affordable housing developers, and real estate professionals, were surveyed in July 2024.
 Nearly 100 stakeholders responded.
 Insights from those surveys were used to develop preliminary recommendations for refining the housing strategy.
+In September 2024, the City Council reviewed housing data and adopted an updated 2024 Housing Strategy.

 In June 2025, in the spirit of the thirteenth strategy, the Home Builders Association of Western Colorado (HBA) approached the City Council and offered to convene a committee, which is the newly established Housing Affordability Code Task Force.